zk2172-columbia/ProjectSurgery_surgicalkinematics/README.md

-# Nerfies
+# Surgical Kinematics Workspace Documentation

-This is the repository that contains source code for the [Nerfies website](https://nerfies.github.io).
+This website is based on source code from the [Nerfies website](https://nerfies.github.io).

-If you find Nerfies useful for your work please cite:
 ```
 @article{park2021nerfies
   author    = {Park, Keunhong and Sinha, Utkarsh and Barron, Jonathan T. and Bouaziz, Sofien and Goldman, Dan B and Seitz, Steven M. and Martin-Brualla, Ricardo},